-NPPF Section 5 (Delivering a sufficient supply of homes) and 11 (Making Effective Use of Land), Core Strategy Policies CC3 Housing, CC7 (Mixed Use Development), Policy H1 (Overall Housing Provision), H2 (Strategic Housing Location), Policy CC10 A Place of Everyone - Manchester Residential Space Standards and Co-Living -Report to Executive Committee December 2019 and June 2020) - Manchester's economy continues to grow and investment is required in locations such as this to support and sustain this growth.
+NPPF Section 5 (Delivering a sufficient supply of homes) and 11 (Making Effective Use of Land), Core Strategy Policies CC3 Housing, CC7 (Mixed Use Development), Policy H1 (Overall Housing Provision), H2 (Strategic Housing Location), Policy

+CC10 A Place of Everyone - Manchester Residential Space Standards and Co-Living -Report to Executive Committee December 2019 and June 2020) -

+Manchester's economy continues to grow and investment is required in locations such as this to support and sustain this growth.
 The City Centre is the biggest source of jobs in the region and this proposal would provide accommodation to support the growing economy by contributing to meeting the Residential Growth target to 32,000 new homes in the next ten years to March 2025, meeting the City Centre housing target in the Core Strategy and to the creation of a sustainable, inclusive, mixed and vibrant community.

 For many young graduates living close to their place of work, is a key consideration and the Co-living model could help to attract and retain graduates.

-This high-density developments would use sustainable sites efficiently.
+These high-density developments would use sustainable sites efficiently.
 They would contribute to the ambition that 90% of new housing should be on brownfield sites.
 They would have a positive impact on the area and provide accommodation which could meet the needs of graduates and support talent retention at St Johns. .

 Co-living is not an affordable housing product and should not be targeted at or occupied by students.
 The applicants intend to target medium and longer term tenancies.
-The studios would meet demand for shorter term lettings of between 3 to 6 months as well as providing an entry level into independent living, supported by shared amenity space. - The application states up to 6 months - the Applicant is seeking no lower limit, in-keeping with the service apartment type offer described above.
+The studios would meet demand for shorter term lettings of between 3 to 6 months as well as providing an entry level into independent living, supported by hared amenity space.